smcclab/smc-course/_assessments/02-portfolio.md

 ![]({% link assets/resources/gitlab-portfolio/portfolio-download-4.png %})

 You did it!
-Now check the PDF carefully for errors or issues and then submit it when you are happy on Wattle.
+Now check the PDF carefully for errors or issues and then update your GitLab repository as necessary.
 Here's [an example]({% link assets/resources/gitlab-portfolio/SMC-2023-submissions-u4110680-portfolio-1.pdf %}) portfolio 1 showing how it _might_ look.

 ### Images not working in portfolio {#images}